graphcommerce-org/graphcommerce/docs/contributing.md

   <figcaption>Select minor bump when running `yarn changeset`</figcaption>
 </figure>

+**Sign the Contributor License Agreement**

+Please make sure you have signed our [Contributor License Agreement]().
+We are not asking you to assign copyright to us, but to give us the right to distribute your code without restriction.
+We ask this of all contributors in order to assure our users of the origin and continuing existence of the code.
+You only need to sign the CLA once.

 ## Next steps

-- Discuss your ideas and learnings in the public
+- Discuss your ideas in the public
   [ Slack community. ↗](https://join.slack.com/t/graphcommerce/shared_invite/zt-11rmgq1ad-F~0daNtKcSvtcC4eQRzjeQ)
   chat